-I’m Listening To Death Metal: Preamble/My Arms, Your Hearse
+I’m Listening to Death Metal #1: Opeth’s “My Arms, Your Hearse”

 I’ve spent the last seven years, off and on, attempting to put into words what precisely I see in death metal and why it means so much to me.
 This column is my latest and so far best attempt to enunciate the value of death metal to me, artistically, aesthetically, and emotionally.
 The following are a set of guided stories loosely centered on certain records and the various relations to them, both inside and outside myself and the record themselves.